 “A writer’s greatest pleasure is revealing to people things they knew but did not know they knew”, according to Andy Rooney.
-A reasonable general statement it is though, I have a bit doubt as to if that would be alright at all.
-Certainty to those who write literature reviews, it is more to a provoking thought.
+A reasonable general statement it is though, I have a bit doubt as to if that would be at all.
+Certainty to those who write literature review, it is more to a provoking thought.

-With reference to citations, "that proper documentation demonstrates your expertise as a researcher and increases your readers’ trust in you and your work but getting the documentations can be a confusing job and frustrating, especially for a writer who is not familiar with the citation system" is also hereto a general statement well understood since posting each single citation accurately can require what seems an inordinate amount of time looking through the style manual.
+With reference to citations, "that proper documentation demonstrates your expertise as a researcher and increases your readers’ trust in you and your work but getting the documentations can be a confusing job and frustrating, especially for a writer who is not familiar with the citation system." is also hereto a general statement well understood since posting each single citation accurately can require what seems an inordinate amount of time looking through the style manual.

-However, the need reflected with a practical problem which is familiar to academic communities remains, at least appears to be at large so, whether this dilemma should be instructed anecdotally without the dimensional modalities permitted for constructions to be realized, remembered, and extended in universal principles or should instead be rather instructed monostratally as for this being with only a minimal concern to the special need of writers in order to avoid possible multiple level of phantom elements.
+However, the need reflected with a practical problem which is familiar to academic communities remains, at least appears to be so, whether this dilemma should be instructed anecdotally without the dimensional modalities permitted for constructions to be realized, remembered, and extended in universal principles or should instead be rather instructed monostratally as for this being with only a minimal concern to the special need of writers in order to avoid possible multiple level of phantom elements.

 An explicit knowledge of this kind is needed by academic writers is perhaps much the same way as a professional driver need to know something about the mechanical working of motor vehicle, but there appears to be always some problems with this take.

 However, as in here, for example, a university page demonstrating the Citation style under Bibliography with reference to Reference list is not relevant: